-There are more than 7,900 externally sponsored projects throughout the university, with the total budget for sponsored projects at \$1.69 billion for 2020-2021, including the SLAC National Accelerator Laboratory (SLAC).
-Of these projects, the federal government sponsors approximately 79 percent, including SLAC.
+There are more than 7,500 externally funded sponsored projects throughout the university, with the total budget for sponsored projects at \$1.82 billion for 2021-2022, including the SLAC National Accelerator Laboratory (SLAC).
+The federal government sponsors approximately 78 percent of these projects, including SLAC.